 Here, by $\pr(\mathcal P|\mathcal C)$ we denote the conditional probability that the proposition $\mathcal P$ holds (in the above case, Alice detects and observes no clicks, while Bob reflects), given that the condition $\mathcal C$ is satisfied (in the above case, the server announces ``1'').
 Therefore, using the following terminology for different probabilities (to be used in parameter estimation described in the next section), the probability to share the key is given by

 where $\pr(D_v,\!
 R \vee D_\ell,\!
 R \vee D'_\ell,\!
 R \vee D_\ell D'_\ell,\!
 R \ ; 1)$ represents the joint probability of the following event: Alice detects vacuum, Bob reflects, and the server announces the result ``1''; and analogously for the other term.
-Recall that, for simplicity, we use the semi column to denote logical AND between two propositions, instead of introducing the additional parenthesis for the first one and the standard symbol $\wedge$.
+As before, we use the semicolon (;) to denote logical AND operation between two propositions, instead of introducing the additional parenthesis for the first one, and using the standard symbol $\wedge$.
 The probability of error in the raw key is given by

 where $\pr(D_v,\!D_v \vee D_\ell ,\!D_v \vee D_v,\!
 D_\ell \vee D_\ell,\!
 D'_\ell \vee D'_\ell,\!
 D_\ell \vee D_v,\!
 D_\ell D'_\ell \vee D'_\ell D_\ell,\!
 D_v \ \! ; 1)$ represents the joint probability of the event: Alice and Bob both detect vacuum, and that the server announces the result ``1''; and analogously for the other term.
-Note that, the probabilities $\tilde{\pr}_{i,j}$ can be observed from the experiment directly.
+Note that the probabilities $\tilde{\pr}_{i,j}$ can be observed from the experiment directly.